richafnu/Viva/Viva/glint/setup/opting-into-external-benchmarks.md

 ## Give consent to external benchmarks so managers can use them to view reports

-If consent is **Off**, external benchmark selection is not possible.
+If consent is **Off**, external benchmark selection isn't possible.
 If consent is **On**, there needs to be at least one ext benchmark selected to be able to save the setting.

 >[!TIP]